Effysayshi/Leetcode/python/All About Python.md

   ## Index

-   - Do it from the start index but stop it before the end.
+   - start it from the start index but the right index in not included.

       for example:
       ```